TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 A NAT instance is a normal EC2 instance that uses a preconfigured Linux-based AMI.
 UNLIKE a NAT Gateway
 * It can't automatically scale to accomodate increased bandwidth requirements.
 * It has an ENI attached to it, so you need to apply a security group, and a public IP address.
-You should also disable the source/destination check on the instance's ENI, to allow it to use source and destination IP addresses other than its own.
+You should also disable the source/destination checks for the EC2 instance to act as a NAT device, as it should be able to route traffic when it itself isn't the source or destination for traffic. check on the instance's ENI, to allow it to use source and destination IP addresses other than its own.
 * You can use it as a *bation* or *jump* host, to connect to instances w/o a public IP.
 * NAT instance ID is of the form i-0a1674fe5671dcb00.